Zombie Aspen Leaves

 Residing in a tiny pocket of tissue near the base of the green patch is a translucent caterpillar not much more than 2 millimeters in length.
 It’s feeding in there; I could see the frass (caterpillar poop).
-With help from Dave Wagner, the renowned entomologist at the University of Connecticut, our critter turns out to be a moth in the family Nepticulidae, perhaps Ectoedemia argyropeza or some other member of that genus.
+With help from Dave Wagner, the renowned entomologist at the University of Connecticut, we were able to identify the critter as a moth in the family Nepticulidae, perhaps Ectoedemia argyropeza or some other member of that genus.

 “The really cool thing is that the larva secretes an anti-senescent substance that keeps part of the leaf alive – probably a cytokinin,” Dave wrote in an email.
 Cytokinins are plant hormones that promote cell division.
 In this case, it seems, the caterpillar keeps part of a leaf alive so that it can keep eating.